 - black carbon buildup (soot) inside or outside the furnace cabinet, a sign of incomplete combustion

 - Excessive moisture in the space and on the windows (water is a byproduct of combustion)

 - water on the floor at the base of the furnace

 Like other appliances around the home, a furnace will function more safely and efficiently if it’s clean.
 Check the pilot light and main burners on your natural gas furnace to ensure they are burning blue.
 If they burn orange or yellow, contact a heating specialist to have it serviced.

-You can also call a highly-trained heating specialist like Anthony Plumbing, Heating & Cooling to have your furnace thoroughly cleaned before the winter months when you’ll be using it regularly.
+You can also call a highly-trained heating specialist like Anthony Plumbing, Heating, Cooling & Electric to have your furnace thoroughly cleaned before the winter months when you’ll be using it regularly.

 Install and/or check carbon monoxide detectors

 Carbon monoxide (CO) is a “silent killer” because you can’t see, taste or smell it in its natural form.
 If it is inhaled in high concentrations or slowly over time, it can cause drowsiness, dizziness, loss of consciousness, brain damage and death.

 If you have natural gas heating in your home, it’s important to install CO detectors on each floor to ensure your family’s safety.
 Since CO doesn’t rise like smoke does, safety experts recommend installing CO alarms at knee level, which is about the height of a sleeping person’s nose and mouth.